JaneliaSciComp/SongExplorer/README.md

 so that they are not overwritten by successive runs of `Congruence`.
 Take care to choose the correct one.

+## Ensemble Models ##

+The procedure used to optimize hyperparameters results in slightly different models with repeated trainings due to the random intialization of weights and sampling of ground truth batches.
+While initially this might seem undesirable, it affords an opportunity to increase accuracy by averaging across multiple models.
+Generalization is nominally improved with such combined models due to the reduction in variance.

+First create multiple models using either (1) the `Train` button with `# replicates` set to be greater than one, (2) the `X-Validate` button with `k-fold` greater than one, or even (3) the `Omit One` button after having annotated multiple recordings.
+Then use the `Ensemble` button and select one checkpoint file from each of those models as a comma-separated list.
+A new subfolder will be created in the `Logs Folder` with a graph folder therein called "frozen-graph.ensemble.pb".
+To create a corresponding thresholds file, follow the steps for measuring congruence as described in the previous section ([Testing Densely](#testing-densely)):  (1) use this model to classify a densely labelled recording, (2) make an ethogram using the thresholds file of one of the constituent models, and (3) calculate the `Congruence`.
+A new thresholds file suffixed with "-dense" will be created.
+Manually copy this file into the newly created ensemble folder, and use it whenever classifying recordings with this ensemble model.

 ## Discovering Novel Sounds ##